 According to company materials, Faborg’s vegan wool is lighter than animal wool, but just as warm.
 Unlike animal wool, this fabric does not cause skin irritations or allergic reactions.

 Because Calotropis fibers are processed by hand, Faborg makes only limited quantities of their vegan wool each season.
 The company is currently scaling up by cultivating Calotropis in other areas.

 Images from Faborg.

-Contact MII at to purchase a full report on Faborg.
+Contact MII at for more information on Faborg.